 For further information on the Income Assistance program in your community, contact the AANDC regional office nearest you.

 Equipping First Nations people to fully participate in the economy is a priority for the Government of Canada and First Nations.
-That's why, through Economic Action Plan 2013, the Government will work with First Nations to improve the on-reserve Income Assistance Program to help ensure First Nation youth can access the skills and training they need to secure employment.
+That's why, through Economic Action Plan 2013, the Government is working with First Nations to improve the on-reserve Income Assistance Program to help ensure First Nation youth can access the skills and training they need to secure employment.

-Enhanced Service Delivery will provide support to First Nation communities to create the service delivery capacity necessary to effectively support eligible youth as they participate in training and transition to employment.
+- Enhanced Service Delivery provides support to First Nation communities to create the service delivery capacity necessary to effectively support eligible youth as they participate in training and transition to employment;

-As announced in Economic Action Plan 2013, the new First Nations Job Fund will fund a range of activities, including up to one year of training leading to employment.
+- First Nations Job Fund supports a range of activities, including up to one year of training leading to employment.

-On January 31, 2014, Minister Valcourt announced the first set of recipients to receive support under this initiative.
-The over 70 First Nations participating in this new approach have opted-in the program and will be implementing systems of mandatory case management of a number of clients towards their training and employment for young Income Assistance clients.
+On January 31, 2014, Minister Valcourt announced the first set of recipients to receive funding under this initiative.
+The over 70 First Nations have opted-in to this new approach and are implementing case management, and skills training for employment for young Income Assistance clients.

 - Income Assistance Background

 - Improving Income Assistance

 - Income Assistance: Active Measures